student-Pradumansingh/git-demo/README.md

 # git-demo
 this is demo of github.
 <br>
-this is me to learn github first time.
+this is me to learn github first time and study.